nagsterFVZ/self-driving/docs/docs/blogs/rane.md

 ## Week 8: 31-10-2022
 Finishing the rear suspension mounts, mounts for differential and the last finishing touches of the frame for the first prototype print.
 ![RC car prototype](./images/Rc-car-prototype.jpg)
+## Week 9: 07-11-2022 - Midterm
+Assembling the prototype of the chassis, writing down problems we find so we can fix those.
+Midterm preparations.